 - Arise, lift up the lad, and hold him in thine hand; for I will make him a great nation."

 It is God who will bless Abraham and multiply his seed to bless all the nations of the earth.
 He is this [mal'ak] or messenger from the Lord who does these things.
-The word translated angel simply means messenger.
-Again, as illustrated in the trek in the wilderness of Sinai in Exodus 14:19 as compared with Exodus 13:21.
+The word translated angel being messenger, even as illustrated in the trek in the wilderness of Sinai in Exodus 14:19, as compared with Exodus 13:21.

 - "And the angel of the LORD called unto Abraham out of heaven the second time,